-If you are applying to NAATI to gain a certification for the first time, you will normally need to pass both the intercultural and ethical screening tests before you become eligible to sit a certification test.
-You will also have to satisfy other prerequisites depending on the eligibility pathway you choose.
+If you are applying to NAATI to gain a certification for the first time, you may need to pass both the Intercultural Competency and Ethical Competency tests before you become eligible to sit a certification test.

-You do not need to apply separately to sit an intercultural or ethical competency screening test.
-NAATI will make a determination and will advise you of whether you need to sit these screening tests once we begin processing your submitted certification application.
+You do not need to apply separately to sit an Intercultural Competency test.
+NAATI will make a determination and will advise you whether you need to sit this test once we have processed your application.

 - Your knowledge of social institutions, cultural beliefs and practices in Australia and LOTE country/region;

 - Your knowledge of cultural and sociolinguistic features in a translation and/or interpreting situation; and